mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 **Katagiri Roshi:** I said, “the truth independent from words.”
 Do you remember?
 I don’t know if that is correct [English] or not.

-**Someone:** Is *[unintelligible]* behind the words?
+**Someone:** Is *[unintelligible]* the words...

 **Katagiri Roshi:** Mmm-hm.
-So, that absolute is quite different from the absolute dependent on words.
+So, that absolute is quite different from the absolute *dependent* on words.
 Do you understand?

 Today we will study the truth depending on words.
-In the previous chapter, the absolute is completely absolute, keeping away from the words, and then we need to understand what is the truth.
-And then what is the truth, if it is completely kept away from the words?
+In the previous chapter, the absolute is completely absolute – keeping away from the words, and then we need to understand what is the truth.
+And then what is the truth, if it is completely [keeping] away from the words?

-Well, look at page 32.
+Look at page 32.
 What is it?

 **Someone:** I think you were talking about that that truth includes the phenomenal world and includes that engagement with that world.
 You talked about Nirvana being...